Tony Caridi: Quotes

-After significant WVU victories – "It is a great day to be a Mountaineer, wherever you may be!"
+After significant WVU victories, Caridi declared, "It is a great day to be a Mountaineer, wherever you may be!"

-March 2010, following West Virginia's upset over the top-seeded Kentucky Wildcats in the East Regional Final of the NCAA Tournament – "Good-bye Big Blue—hello, Gold and Blue.
+In March 2010, following West Virginia's win against Kentucky in the East Regional Final of the NCAA Tournament, Caridi announced, "Good-bye Big Blue—hello, Gold and Blue.
 The West Virginia Mountaineers are going to the Final Four!"

 Children's Book Author

-In 2016, Caridi published a children's book, Where, Oh Where, Oh Where Could We GO?
+In 2016, Caridi published a children's book, Where, Oh Where, Oh Where Could We Go?
 Traveling West Virginia High and Low, about places in West Virginia.
-Caridi decided to write a children's book after he and his wife, Joan, were volunteers in the Read Aloud program in Monongalia County Schools.
+Caridi was inspired to write a children's book after he and his wife volunteered with the Read Aloud program in Monongalia County Schools.